-At 12:30 PM CDT, Wednesday, October 10, the eye of Hurricane Michael made landfall just northwest of Mexico Beach, Florida, across Crooked Island.
-Michael continued to intensify at landfall with maximum sustained winds near 155 mph and higher gusts.
+At 12:30 PM CDT, Wednesday, October 10, the eye of Hurricane Michael made landfall just northwest of Mexico Beach, Florida, across Crooked Island and Tyndall Air Force Base as a Category 5 hurricane.
+Hurricane Michael continued to intensify at landfall with maximum sustained winds of 160 mph and higher gusts.
 A wind gust of 130 mph was reported at a University of Florida/Weatherflow observing site near Tyndall Air Force Base before the instrument failed.
 A wind gust to 129 mph was reported at the Panama City Airport.
-The minimum central pressure based on data from an Air Force Reserve reconnaissance aircraft was 919 millibars, making Hurricane Michael the third strongest hurricane to landfall in the continental United States in recorded history dating back to 1851.
+The minimum central pressure based on data from an Air Force Reserve reconnaissance aircraft was 919 millibars, making Hurricane Michael the third strongest hurricane to make landfall in the continental United States in recorded history, dating back to 1851.

-Michael maintained its intensity as it crossed the Florida Panhandle and entered Southwest Georgia.
-After Michael was downgraded Wednesday afternoon, it became the first Category 3 hurricane to hit Georgia since 1898.
+Hurricane Michael maintained its intensity as it crossed the Florida Panhandle and entered southwest Georgia.
+After Hurricane Michael was downgraded Wednesday afternoon, it became the first Category 3 hurricane to hit Georgia since 1898.
 A wind gust of 102 mph was measured at the airport in Marianna, Florida near the state line.
 To the east, a wind gust of 71 mph was measured at the Tallahassee airport.
-Michael continued across Georgia Wednesday evening and Thursday before moving out into the Atlantic Ocean and dissipating October 12.
+Hurricane Michael continued across Georgia Wednesday evening and Thursday before moving out into the Atlantic Ocean and dissipating on October 12.

 Figure 1 illustrates the track history of Hurricane Michael combined with satellite imagery.
 This composite was developed by the Cooperative Institute of Meteorological Satellite Studies (CIMSS) at the University of Wisconsin - Madison.